Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Experimental Results

-With their extensive world knowledge, LLMs exhibit excellent few-shot and zero-shot learning abilities.
+\textbf{Few-shot Forecasting.} With extensive world knowledge, LLMs exhibit excellent few-shot and zero-shot learning abilities.
 In NLP, prompting with a few examples can often yield comparable performance with fine-tuning.
 This motivates the exploration of LLMs' generalization capabilities in time series forecasting under limited supervision.
-Following the setup of \cite{zhou2023onefitsall}, each dataset is divided into training, validation, and test sets, with only 5\% training data used in few-shot scenarios.
+Following the setup of ~\cite{zhou2023onefitsall}, each dataset is divided into training, validation, and test sets, with only 5\% training data used in few-shot scenarios.
 We evaluate Logo-LLM primarily on four ETT benchmarks to validate its effectiveness.

 The results of 5\% few-shot learning with input length $L=96$ are shown in Table \ref{tab:few-shot5}.
-Compared with CALF \cite{liu2025calf}, Time-LLM \cite{jin2023timellm}, and GPT4TS \cite{zhou2023onefitsall}, our proposed Logo-LLM achieves the best or second best prediction performance on all datasets.
+Compared with LLM-based methods (~\cite{liu2025calf,jin2023timellm,zhou2023onefitsall}), our proposed Logo-LLM achieves the best or second best prediction performance on all datasets.
 This demonstrates its excellent ability to effectively capture both local and global patterns, even under low-data settings.
-In comparison to LLM-based CALF \cite{liu2025calf} and Time-LLM \cite{jin2023timellm}, Logo-LLM demonstrates a relative average MSE reduction of 13.5\% and 19.2\% respectively.
+In comparison to CALF (~\cite{liu2025calf}) and Time-LLM (~\cite{jin2023timellm}), Logo-LLM demonstrates a relative average MSE reduction of 13.5\% and 19.2\% respectively.
 These results highlight the strong data efficiency and robust generalization of Logo-LLM in low-resource forecasting scenarios.